jersmith/my-neovim-init/README.md

 Do this:
 - Create a `.fonts` directory
-- Add the font files from the xip to this folder (or a sub-folder)
+- Add the font files from the zip to this folder (or a sub-folder)
-- Go do the terminal preferences, appearance, and select one of the fonts
+- Go to the terminal preferences, appearance, and select one of the fonts
 - neovim will use the terminal setting

 > Hint: once you see the icons, you can actually select a different font in the terminal preferences, even if it isn't patched.
 Neovim will still use the patched font as a fallback for icons